 Fire has long been a tool for survival throughout human history.
 It has been used to light our way in the night, cook our food, warm our bodies, fertilize our fields, and gather around for stories.

 In this workshop we will explore the ancient art of making fire-by-friction, primarily using the bow-drill technique.
-We will learn how to harvest, create, and use our fire kits.
-We’ll also prepare tinder bundles and build an effective fire structure that will work in all weather conditions with wet or damp materials.
+Our main focus will be learning how to carve and use our fire kits.
+We’ll also prepare tinder bundles and blow them into flame.

 This will be a full-day program with plenty of hands-on work.
 You will go home with a fully functional fire kit and the skills to practice on your own.

 - How to carve your own bowdrill kit